ctrlplusb/lerna-cola/README.md

 The commands utilise a rich plugin eco-system, allowing for 3rd party contributions.

-Lift your build, development and deployment configurations to the root of your monorepo, keep your packages clean, and utilise the full benefits of a monorepo structure.
+Lift your build, development and deployment to the root of your monorepo, keep your packages clean, and utilise the full benefits of a monorepo structure.

 ## Requirements

 - **Node >= 8**

   Version 8 was LTS at the time of writing this so a decision was made to run with it.
-This of course is only a requirement for the `lerna-cola` CLI, your packages can have their own individual engine requirements.

 ## (Not Really) Requirements

 - **[Lerna](https://lernajs.io/)**

   To tell you the truth, we don't strictly require that you use Lerna.
-You could very well use straight up Yarn workspaces, but in our opinion you would be missing out on some cool features.
-We very very very much recommend that you use this library in conjunction with Lerna.
+You could very well use straight up Yarn workspaces or any other monorepo enabling tool, but in our opinion you would be missing out on some very cool features that Lerna provides.

 ## Installation